 Guillermo Del Toro can do spectacle – just look at the scenes from Hellboy 2 or the amazing worlds of Pan’s Labyrinth.
 However, for Del Toro, the spectacle comes secondary to his vision for the story.
 First and foremost, Del Toro is a storyteller and one of great fantasy works.
 His stories will build a world that he can then infuse with fantastical creatures and creations.

 Yes, Pacific Rim is a movie about giant robots fighting giant monsters, but don’t expect mindless clanging and quick-cut fights.
 Del Toro has a true love for classic monster movies.
 Expect this movie to be made with love and craft, more than just action beats and a loud soundtrack.

 “We are far, far, far away from that in a very willing fashion,” del Toro says.
 “For good or bad, this is my movie.
 This is my universe and my creation, and I do not create through comparison.”

 “The fights don’t occur in well-lit, supercool, car commercial-looking environments,” del Toro says.
 “They occur in the middle of a raging sea storm or in a savage snowstorm.
 They happen in a universe that is incredibly saturated.”

-Expect to be thrilled with, but don’t expect it to be another of the “rip off robot movies.”
+Expect to be thrilled with it, but don’t expect it to be another of the “rip-off robot movies.”
 Guillermo Del Toro is not Michael Bay and Pacific Rim won’t be the “next Transformers movie.”

 Source: The Hollywood Reporter